 - Treatment of the cause of overhydration

 Regardless of the reason for overhydration, liquid admission typically should be limited (only as advised by doctors).
-Drinking less than a quart of liquids daily ordinarily brings about progress for more than a few days.
+Drinking less than a quart of liquids daily ordinarily makes progress for more than a few days.
 When overhydration happens with excess blood volume because of heart, liver, or kidney disease, limiting sodium's admission is likewise helpful because sodium makes the body retain water.

 Drink Water Now!
 The best ways to drink water for healthy bodies